UberchargeReady/quotes-app/README.md

 # Inspirational Quotes

 Small scale android application that displays various quotes from famous and influencial people using simple GET requests from a third-party API.
-Developed back in 2017 as a test project, so many android dev techniques and APIs you see here might be outdated.
+Developed back in 2017 as a test project so many android dev techniques and APIs you see here might be outdated.

 Features include: